 - Health information technology firms

 - Hospitals, health systems, and other health care delivery organizations

 - Other health care-related organizations, including non-profit organizations

 Develop an Unmatched Network of Women Executives

-Program participants will be highly-accomplished US and international women executives from diverse backgrounds, functions, organizations, and industries, united by their commitment to improving health care through board leadership.
-By bringing together women who are senior leaders interested in assuming board-level positions, this program offers a career-enriching experience in a small, personal setting where you will learn from your fellow executive participants as well as from practitioners and faculty.
-There will be ample opportunity to exchange valuable insights and best practices.
-You will leave the program having developed a network of leading women you can rely on for guidance as you return home and implement your plan to attain a board position in the health sector.
+Program participants will be executives with diverse backgrounds, functions, organizations, and industries, committed to improving health care through board leadership.
+By bringing together senior leaders ready to assume board-level positions, this program offers a career-enriching experience in a small, personal setting where you will learn from fellow executive participants plus from savvy practitioners and faculty.
+You will have ample opportunity to exchange insights and best practices.
+You will leave the program with your own network of supporters on whom you can rely for guidance as you implement your plan to attain a board position—or to advance in one—in the health care sector.